Al-Zhen/labreport3/index.md

-# Lab Report 3 - Alexander Zhen
+# CSE 15L - Lab Report 3 - Alexander Zhen

 ## Part 1 - Bugs
 > In part 1, I will be using the `ArrayExamples.java` as the chosen bug.